 Online course led by a certified and experienced permaculture teacher

-Learn the basics of permaculture design with an experienced teacher, on the Foundations of Permaculture course.
+Learn the basics of permaculture design, supported by an experienced teacher, on the Foundations of Permaculture online course.
 You'll get a basis for how to apply permaculture in your life and make your own designs.

 Interactive and transformative

-- Led by Paul Paine, an experienced permaculture teacher, offering tailored support during your learning
+- With 4 additional Zoom lessons with Paul Paine, an experienced permaculture teacher, offering tailored support during your learning

 - Apply permaculture design in your life